MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 * __Create a new hub__:

-    1. Sign in to the [Azure portal](https://portal.azure.com), and choose Azure AI Studio from Create a resource menu.
+    1. Sign in to the [Azure portal](https://portal.azure.com), and choose Azure AI Foundry from Create a resource menu.
     1. Select **+ New Azure AI**.
     1. Provide the required information on the __Basics__ tab.
     1. From the __Networking__ tab, select __Private with Internet Outbound__.